axis80/quickform/README.md

 notification email at the address(es) you specified every time the form is submitted.

+## Dynamically setting the reply-to header in the notification email
+When an end user submits the form, a notification email is sent using the "to" and "from" email addresses specified in your QuickForm configuration.
+Normally, if the recipient of that email chooses to reply, the reply email address will be routed to the sender of the notification email.
+This is not always desirable, as web site administrators and customer service staff will often blindly hit "reply" and send responses back to the wrong address.
+It is possible to override this behavior by setting the `replytoField` config parameter to the name of a form field.
+This will cause the reply-to header to be populated using the value entered into that field by the end user, so any replies will be routed to the person who submitted the form.

 ## ReCAPTCHA v2
 To enable ReCAPTCHA v2 ("I'm not a robot" checkbox) on the forms, retrieve a keypair from https://www.google.com/recaptcha/admin and enter them into your